-A second modeling strategy, using subgrid output from a global climate model, overcomes the computational constraints of mesoscale models, allowing for the continental or global-scale analysis of UHI and heat mitigation strategies over climatological timescales (Oleson et al., 2010c; Hu et al., 2016; Jacobson and Ten Hoeve, 2012).
+A second modeling strategy, using subgrid output from a global climate model (GCM), overcomes the computational constraints of mesoscale models, allowing for the continental or global-scale analysis of UHI and heat mitigation strategies over climatological timescales (Oleson et al., 2010c; Hu et al., 2016; Jacobson and Ten Hoeve, 2012).
 Although climate models cannot resolve local-scale processes, such as advection between adjacent urban and rural land in the same grid cell, they can capture the urban effects on the large-scale dynamics of the atmosphere.
-Additionally, GCMs can simulate the interactions of GHG-induced warming and the biophysical drivers of urban heat islands and heat mitigation methods.
+Additionally, GCMs can simulate the interactions of greenhouse gas (GHG)-induced warming and the biophysical drivers of urban heat islands and heat mitigation methods.
 As urban heat mitigation is becoming an integral part of the climate adaptation agenda, GCMs can provide useful knowledge to city planners about the effectiveness of various mitigation strategies across a range of climate conditions and under different climate scenarios.

 In this study, we use an urban climate model to assess the effectiveness of urban climate mitigation methods in future warmer climates.
-Our specific objectives are to: (1) investigate the urban heat island intensity under current and future climate scenarios for three climate regions in the U. S. and southern Canada, (2) quantify the effectiveness of several mitigation strategies (street vegetation, green roof, cool roof and bright pavement) on offsetting urban warming, and (3) estimate aggregated temperature reduction potential of these strategies using an UHI mitigation wedge approach.
+Our specific objectives are to (1) investigate the urban heat island intensity under current and future climate scenarios for three climate regions in the US and southern Canada, (2) quantify the effectiveness of several mitigation strategies (street vegetation, green roof, cool roof and bright pavement) on offsetting urban warming, and (3) estimate aggregated temperature reduction potential of these strategies using a UHI mitigation wedge approach.
 Our research complements the studies by Georgescu et al. (2014), Rosenzweig et al. (2009), and Stone et al. (2014) in that we are also interested in quantifying the effectiveness of multiple UHI mitigation strategies, both individually and collectively, across a diverse range of climate conditions.
-Here, we expand the analysis to several climate scenarios and a large number of

-5 across a diverse range of climate conditions.
 Here, we expand the analysis to several climate scenarios and a large number of cities (57 cities) to understand the interactions between the UHI biophysical drivers, GHG-induced warming, and influence of local background climate.
 We propose a new method to assess the mitigation strategies, which is based on a theoretical understanding of the surface energy balance and is unconstrained by computational demand.

-2 Materials and Methods
+2 Materials and methods

-- 10 We used a global climate model to simulate the UHI and to quantify the cooling potential of urban heat mitigation strategies: cool roofs, street vegetation, green roofs, and reflective pavement.
+We used a global climate model to simulate the UHI and to quantify the cooling potential of urban heat mitigation strategies: cool roofs, street vegetation, green roofs, and reflective pavement.
 As will be discussed in more detail in the following subsections, the simplified representation of urban areas in the model does not directly allow for online assessment of each of the mitigation strategies.
-Therefore, in addition to the online simulations to assess the mitigation potential of cool roofs, we used an offline attribution method to quantify the mitigation potential of green roofs and reflective pavement, and a two- - 15 member interpolation method to quantify the cooling potential of street vegetation (Table 1) for three climate scenarios.
+Therefore, in addition to the online simulations to assess the mitigation potential of cool roofs, we used an offline attribution method to quantify the mitigation potential of green roofs and reflective pavement as well as a two-member interpolation method to quantify the cooling potential of street vegetation (Table 1) for three climate scenarios.
 The offline calculations are based on the diagnostic variables of the surface energy balance produced by the model.